Margaret Waterman Alumnae Group History

 The Waterman Group supports and promotes, through cooperation with the University of Michigan Alumnae Council and as an affiliate of the Alumni Association of the University of Michigan, the advancement of the educational interests of the University of Michigan and closer fellowship among alumni, alumnae, students and friends of the University.
 The main focus of the group, however, is to raise money to provide scholarships for deserving University of Michigan students.
 Scholarship recipients are chosen from a pool of students who apply through the University of Michigan Office of Financial Aid.

 Originally the group was comprised only of women.
 They raised funds by holding puppet shows and tag sales, selling wrapping papers, cookbooks and seasonal greens and presenting fashion shows.
 In 1972, the group’s 20th anniversary, the need to generate larger sums of money prompted the organization to begin lectures at the Lydia Mendelssohn Theater.
 The Town Hall Celebrity Lecture Series was inaugurated on October 20, 1972, with its first guest speaker, Kitty Carlisle.
-Now The Town Hall lectures are held concurrent with catered luncheons four times per year in the Michigan Union Ballroom.
+Now The Town Hall lectures are held concurrent with catered luncheons four times per year at Washtenaw Community College.
 Other activities of this vibrant group include museum tours, dinner theater performances, special seasonal events and presentations by experts in areas of interest to the group.

 In 2002 the first of two Endowment Funds was set up.
 When offered matching funds from the University of Michigan in 2007, the Waterman group solicited its members and friends and met both endowments’ goals in June of 2009.
 Today Waterman encourages donations to these ever-growing endowments.